Bakewell Country Festival - FAQs

 CAN I GET CASH ON THE SHOWGROUND?

 No cash points are available on Bakewell Showground.
-The nearest cash points are located next to the Co-op in Bakewell town centre, which are within five minutes walk of the Showground over the pedestrian bridge near the Agricultural Business Centre.
+The nearest cash points are located next to the Co-op in Bakewell town centre, which are within five minute walk of the Showground over the pedestrian bridge near the Agricultural Business Centre.

 WHERE CAN I BUY FOOD AND DRINK AT THE EVENT?